dariushoule/x64dbg-automate/README.md

 This repository contains the source code for the RPC server of x64dbg Automate.
 It is used by the x64dbg Automate [Python Client](https://github.com/dariushoule/x64dbg-automate-pyclient) to broker IPC between x64dbg and client automation software.

 The RPC Server is built on [ZeroMQ](https://zeromq.org/) and supports concurrent debug control and event notification.
-Message seriailization is performed using [messagepack](https://msgpack.org/index.html).
+Message serialization is performed using [messagepack](https://msgpack.org/index.html).

 ## Documentation